|

 Hole Registration

-Find drill holes that do no align with copper pads, due to
+Find drill holes that do no align with copper pads, due to potential rounding errors found in the drill data, or other causes.

 |